The Directory Mozilla Open Source project ( DMOZ ) is now closed!

 The impact to the early foundation of the internet.

 In the early days of the internet spiders did not go out out their way crawling websites obsessively to the point where they are not pinging IP addresses to find content.
-That if you’re website was not publishes on the DMOZ you minus well have been a dark-net site.
-The DMOZ attempted to fill the void by having a means to publish your website.
+That if you’re website was not published on the DMOZ you minus well have been a dark-net site.
+The DMOZ attempted to fill the void by having a means to publish your website and make it known.
 The old web used to be very tedious in respects that you had to submit to all of the engines.
 ODP/DMOZ took all of that hard work out of it for you.

 Although the editors and curators of the old DMOZ system refrain from saying a whole lot as to what happened.
 Because it’s not their place to say.
 It’s AOL.com that should make the announcement.
 The unconfirmed thought process is that AOL (American Online for the younger audience was a big time dial-up ISP of the 90’s.)
 No longer wishes to be footing the server and bandwidth bill for this open source venture.
 This is rather believable since Netscape went from being the number one browser on the net in the 90’s to being condemned into a state of obsolescence thanks to AOL.
 Another project AOL bought was WinAMP which I go into detail about how AOL mangled and destroyed that in this blog.